PhysiCell-Tools/python-loader/man/docstring/mcdsts.make_cell_vtk.md

             attribute: list of strings; default is ['cell_type'] column name within cell dataframe.

-            visualize: boolean; default is True
+            visualize: boolean; default is False
                 additionally, visualize cells using vtk renderer.

 ```

 ## output:
 ```
-            s_vtkpathfile: 3D glyph vtk file that contains cells.
+            ls_vtkpathfile: one 3D glyph vtk file per mcds time step that contains cells.

 ```

 ## description:
 ```
-            function that generates 3D glyph vtk file for cells. cells can have specified attributes like cell_type, pressure, dead, etc.
+            function that generates 3D glyph vtk files for cells. one file per mcds time step. cells can have specified attributes like cell_type, pressure, dead, etc.
             you can post-process this file in other software like paraview.

             https://www.paraview.org/